versatica/mediasoup-website/overview.md

 # Overview

-Before all else, **mediasoup** is an SFU (*Selective Forwarding Unit*) that enables multiparty conferencing for WebRTC endpoints.
+An SFU (Selective Forwarder Unit) receives audio and video streams from every participant in a conference room and relays them to everyone else (enpoints send one and receive many).
+Compared to a mixer or MCU (Multipoint Control Unit), this design leads to a better performance, higher throughput and less latency.
+It's highly scalable and requires much less resources given that it does not transcode or mix media.

-An SFU does not mix participants' media streams but relays them in a multi-streaming fashion (enpoints send one and receive many).
-This design leads to a better performance, higher throughput and less latency than the classic MCU (*Multipoint Control Unit*) model, and lets the endpoint choose which streams to render and how to display them.
+Since endpoints get the other participants media separately, they can have a personalized layout and choose which streams to render and how to display them.

 <div markdown='1' class='note'>
 Detailed information regarding the architecture of an SFU can be found at RFC 7667 "RTP Topologies" [section 3.7](https://tools.ietf.org/html/rfc7667#section-3.7).